SalesforceCommerceCloud/pwa-kit/packages/template-typescript-minimal/README.md

 # Typescript Minimal

-A zero-configuration project template for TypeScript applications built with the PWA Kit SDKs.
+A zero-configuration project template for TypeScript applications built with PWA Kit SDKs.

 ## Setup